-WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, David Gula, Principal Planner

-The goal of the project was to evaluate and recommend roadway and infrastructure improvements to address operational and safety issues in the vicinity of Maryland Avenue, S. Madison Street, Martin Luther King Jr. Boulevard and West Street to improve the efficiency and effectiveness of the transportation grid that serves downtown Wilmington, the Christina Riverfront, local neighborhoods and regional interests.
+WILMAPCO STAFF PARTICIPANT: Tigist Zegeye, Executive Director, David Gula, Principal Planner The goal of the project was to evaluate and recommend roadway and infrastructure improvements to address operational and safety issues in the vicinity of Maryland Avenue, S. Madison Street, Martin Luther King Jr. Boulevard and West Street to improve the efficiency and effectiveness of the transportation grid which serves downtown Wilmington, the Christina Riverfront, local neighborhoods and regional interests.
 The study addressed necessary safety and capacity improvements, optimized circulation and access, and planned multimodal connectivity at and around the 5-Point Intersection.
 This study was conducted in partnership with the Wilmington Initiative partners; DelDOT, DTC and City of Wilmington departments.
-Staff will work with the City as it implements the plan elements.
+Staff will work with the City as they implement the plan elements.

-10. Union Street Reconfiguration and Streetscapes Improvement Study
+10. Union St Reconfiguration and Streetscapes Improvement Study WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner

 The Union Street Rapid Configuration Project resulted in the reduction of lanes between SR 52 (Pennsylvania Avenue) and Sycamore Street from 3 to 2, while reconfiguring existing left-side parallel parking to back-in angle parking with an adjacent bicycle lane.
-This project was intended as an interim step to the final design as it was mainly a re-striping effort that limited changes to the left travel and curb lanes, with limited curb ramp and crosswalk additions.
+This project was intended as an interim step to the final design as it was mainly a re-striping effort which limited changes to the left travel and curb lanes, with limited curb ramp and crosswalk additions.